mbareford/container-factory/README.md

 The **scripts** folder stores a library of bash scripts some of which are called from Singularity container definition files as part of the initial create, whereas, other scripts are called during the targeting process.

+The container factory itself exists as a machine instance within the UoE Eleanor Research Cloud.
+The instructions for creating this factory instance can be found in [/scripts/fac/openstack/readme.txt](/scripts/fac/openstack/readme.txt).

+After the cloud instance has been created, the factory is further configured according to [/scripts/fac/bootstrap.sh](/scripts/fac/bootstrap.sh).
+The bootstrap script installs Sylabs SingularityCE and finishes by cloning this github repo into the factory.